Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - 1 pair Tennis Shoes

-- 1 pair Kean’s Sandals – in case we had to cross a muddy area
+- 1 pair Kean’s Sandals – for crossing muddy areas

 - 1 pull-over fleece sweatshirt

-- Sun hat – I love mine because it folds up small and protects me from the sun.
+- Sun hat – mine folds up small and gives great sun protection.
 Charis, is stylish in her safari hat too.
 Bill wore a baseball hat much of the time.

-KARI’S TIP: We did laundry a couple of times (in the shower using shampoo).
-Some of the camps/lodges offer laundry service for a fee.
+- We did laundry a couple of times, in the shower using shampoo.
+Some lodges and camps also offer laundry service for a fee.

 What’s a Tanzania safari really like?
 Learn more about our 9-day safari experience.